srdncbedo/DecoFLL/README.md

 # DecoFLL
-A decoration piece with remote controllable RGB for our schools First Lego League Team, BBR!
+A decoration piece with remote and manuelly controllable RGB for our schools First Lego League Team, BBR!